sebhmg/curve-apps/docs/source/getting_started.rst

 Run ``Install_or_Update.bat``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The same batch file can be used to install or update **octree-creation**.
+The same batch file can be used to install or update **curve-apps**.
 A conda environment named ``curve_apps`` will be created to prevent conflicts with other software that may rely on Python.

 .. figure:: /images/getting_started/install_or_update.png